 That’s not the end, you have unlimited features on premium web hosts and that’ll save you lots of time, so that you can work on other stuffs.

 You can’t expect your customers or clients to trust your service when you use a free host for your sites.
 They will think that you are not serious about what you are doing.

 If you ask me, I’ll wonder, what’s the point in earning money when you can’t buy a good host for your site.
 It won’t be good for branding your blogs or websites.
 When someone finds out that you are using such hosts, they rarely approach you for any service or feedback about hosting.

 Even big and reliable hosting services are facing these issues and they are trying their best to enhance their security.
 So we can have a safe side there.
 Hackers normally target free hosts and find the loopholes.

-Remember this, in shared hosting, if hackers are able to access one website, then they can easily gain access to all the other sites by using malware or other hacking techniques.
+Normally in shared hosting, if the hackers are able to access one website, then they can easily gain access to all the other sites by using malware or other hacking techniques.
 Don’t be a victim of this.

 8. Slow Loading Pages

 Remember Google hates that.
 More importantly, your readers hate that.
 You don’t want your readers to bookmark your post (say some tutorial) and forget that completely right?